Frik-dev/Frik-dev/README.md

 ### 1. Tech Journey

-I started my journey in high school where I took my studies which involved computer science then I went ahead and discovered more in the tech industry then I went ahead and chose a software engineering career.
+I started my journey in high school where I took my studies which involved computer science which lead me to a more discoveries in tech industry then I went ahead and chose a software engineering career path.

 ### 2. Projects